Last Updated on

 Security seals come in many fashions.
-There are tons of companies out there from your SSL certificate provider to third party “trust” seals.
+There are tons of companies out there from your SSL certificate provider to third-party “trust” seals.

-In this particular case we are testing two on an order page in the form of a third party “Trust Guard” and McAfee security from the SSL certificate used by this company.
+In this particular case, we are testing two on an order page in the form of a third party “Trust Guard” and McAfee security from the SSL certificate used by this company.

 This particular company has several product options to choose from and has a fairly complex order process.
-So in an effort to increase the checkouts we tested these “security” elements on both desktop and mobile to see just how much impact they have on the buying decision.
+So in an effort to increase the checkouts, we tested these “security” elements on both desktop and mobile to see just how much impact they have on the buying decision.

 We could assume that by adding these elements that it would increase the level of trust and increase the results.
-We have proven that trust elements can increase results in other tests, but as good little optimizers we always test and never just assume it will show an increase.
+We have proven that trust elements can increase results in other tests, but as good little optimizers, we always test and never just assume it will show an increase.

 As mentioned we tested this on both desktop and mobile.
-First let’s take a look at the desktop results.
+First, let’s take a look at the desktop results.

 These results are after about 2000 unique visitors total on the test and the results haven’t really fluctuated at all since the test began.

 The top result is measuring “checkouts” and as you can see we are showing a 19.2% increase in orders by having the seals present.
 The second result is showing the impact the seals have on orders by “new customers” and as you can see we are showing a 28.2% increase.
-The third is measuring revenue and by adding the seals are showing a 71.1% increase in revenue per visitor.
+The third is measuring revenue, and by adding the seals are showing a 71.1% increase in revenue per visitor.

 Now onto mobile… We know that this company gets more mobile traffic so it is always important to test mobile and desktop separately as the experience and the results will differ, in most cases, by quite a bit.

-It is always crazy to see that with such a small change you can have big impact.
+It is always crazy to see that with such a small change you can have a big impact.
 The point here is that you need to pay attention to not just testing random things but making your experience on-site a more enjoyable and trustworthy one.